-Spanish donor: After consulting with the doctor you will meet with a nurse and complete donor matching forms in order to find a suitable donor.
+International donor: After consulting with the doctor you will meet with a nurse and complete donor matching forms in order to find a suitable donor.
 You will then take some medication to prepare your womb for implantation and come into the clinic for scans to assess the womb lining.
-Once the womb has been prepared for the embryo transfer you will travel to the IVI centre in Madrid where the male partner will provide a semen sample.
+Once the womb has been prepared for the embryo transfer you will travel to the egg bank where the donor eggs are held.
+Here the male partner will provide a semen sample.
 This will be used to fertilise the eggs which will then be transferred into your womb.

 Why choose CREATE Fertility?